 Westland shareholders received a share of Atrisco Oil & Gas for each share of their Westland stock.
 The company is governed by a board of five directors.

 Since the previous lease expired in 2009, the lands have been leased on and off to Thrust Energy of Roswell, New Mexico.
-As of 2020, no current lease is active on the Atrisco Land Grant though.
+As of 2022, no current leases are active on the Atrisco Land Grant.